microsoft/msticpy/docs/source/getting_started/SettingsEditor.rst

 Mordor
 ^^^^^^

+.. note:: The Mordor GitHub repo has been renamed to "SecurityDatasets".

-The mordor provider has two options:
+The Mordor provider has two options:

 - The path to save temporary downloaded files (default is the current directory)
 - Whether to cache files or delete them immediately after download.